ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

   h = {}; def foo(a) a end; foo(h)    # {}
   {% endhighlight %}

-NOTE: Too many deprecation warnings about keyword argument incompatibility have been pointed out to be too verbose.
+NOTE: Too many deprecation warnings about keyword argument incompatibilities have been pointed out to be too verbose.
 Currently, two possible solutions are discussed; disabling deprecation warnings by default ([#16345](https://bugs.ruby-lang.org/issues/16345))